Changissnz/nu_merchant_principal/README.md

 shifts to more specific techniques involved in alliances not of constancy.

-The word "alliance" is a social-based term.
+The word "alliance" operates on social-based arrangements, despite the perception of order or organized chaos, both mathematically imitatable, from an alliance.
 Scientific principles can be attempted to be set into place to ignite and persist alliances.
 There are methodologies to estimate the best mechanisms available, by selected variables